 Before the Franchisor and Franchisee sign the Franchise agreement, the Franchisor must submit an offering prospectus to the Franchisee.
 The offering prospectus must be written in the Indonesian language and if the prospectus is written in a foreign language it must be translated into Indonesian.
-The prospectus contains written information about the Franchising business, in the offer according to Article 7 paragraph (2) of Government Regulation of the Republic of Indonesia Number 42 of 2007 concerning Franchising, stipulates:
+The prospectus contains written information about the

+$^{\rm 25}$ Article 5 of the Government Regulation of the Republic of Indonesia No. 42 Year 2007 on Franchising, pp. 3